Androbar/real-estate-manager/README.md

 - [ x ] Add footer on layout
 - [ x ] Remove global container and add localized container by sections header, footer
-- [ ] Add blog post pages, and featured images
+- [ x ] Add blog post pages, and featured images
 - [ ] Refactor to get queryParams in /properties
 - [ ] Add whatsapp icon on layout with chat to send
 - [ ] Define User prisma model